Executive Staff

 Pronouns: She, Her, Hers

-Dessert led The Center in expanding its housing services to a full range housing continuum that includes the first shelter in San Diego County for LGBTQ youth, additional permanent supportive housing and prevention programs, and ongoing services and advocacy for LGBTQ community members who are at risk of experiencing homelessness.
-The Center also embarked on its first-ever cross-border immigration campaign which provided life-sustaining humanitarian relief to LGBTQ and HIV-positive asylum seekers and their families at the border; opened the South Bay Youth Center; started The Center’s Training Institute and Black Services Program; and stood with our transgender and nonbinary community fighting back against the relentless attacks from the Trump Administration with undaunted courage and inspirational authenticity.
+Dessert led The Center in expanding its housing services to a full range housing continuum that includes the first shelter in San Diego County for LGBTQ+ youth, additional permanent supportive housing and prevention programs and services for youth, adults, and seniors, and ongoing services and advocacy for LGBTQ+ community members who are at risk of experiencing homelessness.
+The Center also embarked on its first-ever cross-border immigration campaign which provided life sustaining humanitarian relief to LGBTQ+ and HIV-positive asylum seekers and their families at the border.
+Dessert spearheaded opening the South Bay Youth Center, the first dedicated drop-in space for LGBTQ+ youth in the South Bay region of San Diego County.
+She led the opening and expansion of the emergency overnight shelter for youth from four to over 40 beds, in partnership with YMCA and San Diego Youth Services.

-Prior to joining The Center as CEO, Dessert served in the California Department of Justice in the Office of the Attorney General as a Deputy Attorney General in the Public Rights Division, where she worked with then-California Attorney General (now Vice President) Kamala Harris’ executive team.
+Dessert served in the California Department of Justice in the Office of the Attorney General as a Deputy Attorney General in the Public Rights Division, where she worked with then-California Attorney General and former Vice President Kamala Harris’ executive team.

 Kim Fountain, PhD